 The next step is converting the CAD file to a CNC-compatible file format.
-The CNC program will analyze the CAD file to generate programming codes needed for the process.
+The CNC program will analyze the CAD file to generate the programming codes needed for the process.

 There are two types of code you should be familiar with in CNC machining basics.
-These are the G-code (Geometric Code) and M-code (Machine code).
+These are the G-code (Geometric Code) and M-code (Machine Code).
 G-code controls the machine’s actions.
 For example, it controls how it moves, when it moves, how fast it moves, the path it takes, etc. On the other hand, the M-code controls the factors that surround the machine’s capabilities.
 For example, it controls the removal and replacement of the machine cover.

 - Set Up the CNC Machine

-Setting up the CNC machine is in two ways.
+Setting up the CNC machine is done in two ways.
 One is that you must run a check on the CNC machine to ascertain its condition.
 The second thing is fixing the workpiece on the machine.
 You can fix the workpiece directly into the machine while you attach the required tools and components.

 - Execute the Operation

 After setting up the CNC machine, you can then run the CNC program.
 The CNC program is the control center for all the actions of the CNC machine.
-It commands the machine by dictating its actions and movements towards getting the right result.
+It commands the machine by dictating its actions and movements toward getting the right result.

 Modern CNC machining like ours at Rapid Direct only requires you to upload a CAD file.
 The CNC program will analyze the CAD file to make sure the design is possible.